• Buy From Us

 Radical self-acceptance is a difficult practice to master.
 It can take a lifetime, of course, to truly master it.
 Radical self-acceptance is most commonly used when you are unable to fix or change what has occurred or when something has occurred that feels unfair, such as the death of a loved one or the loss of one’s job.

-While grief and disappointment are natural emotions, suffering occurs when the initial pain is prolonged due to acceptance.
 Radical acceptance does not imply agreement with what is happening or has happened to you.
-Instead, it indicates a chance for hope because you are accepting things as they are rather than fighting against them.
+Instead, it indicates a chance for hope because you accept things as they are rather than fighting against them.

 While this can be difficult to practice when things are bad, allowing your emotions to run wild will only add to your suffering and pain.
 Avoiding or dwelling on problems can indeed make them worse.